hsoft/discover-solar-system/mission2.md

 Readings steps are:

 1. Get a new piece of paper.
-2. Write down basic info: mission, location, date of the reading (time will be writting during the reading).
+2. Write down basic info: mission, location, date of the reading (time will be written during the reading).
 3. Make a hole in the middle for the stick and put the piece of paper on the sundial.
 4. Go somewhere with access to sunset/sunrise direct sight.
 5. Place the sundial so that it stick tilting (see gear page) points towards the sun.
 6. Mark the shadow.
 7. By carefully keeping the sundial in place, remove the stick and place the compass on it.
+8. Mark the time
-8. Mark the north on the piece of paper.
+9. Mark the north on the piece of paper.
-9. Draw a straight line from the shadow mark, through the stick hole.
+10. Draw a straight line from the shadow mark, through the stick hole.
 Mark the end of that line as the sun's position.
-10. Using the compass, read the angle between the sun's position and the north.
+11. Using the compass, read the angle between the sun's position and the north.
 This is the reading we were looking for.

 *WARNING*: The compass gives the *magnetic* north.
 Adjustments will have to be made to derive the